 Hi there!
 I’m Kate, a personal chef living and cooking in the Richmond, VA area.
 I specialize in seasonal, farm-to-table style fare and use the highest quality ingredients I can find to create elegant, balanced and simple meals.
-While my primary focus is in home personal chef services, I am always open to exploring and considering any opportunity that comes my way, so please don’t hesitate to reach out!
+While my primary focus is weekly meal prep, I am always open to exploring and considering any opportunity that comes my way, so please don’t hesitate to reach out!

 Outside of cooking, I enjoy hot yoga, sprinkled donuts, fancy coffee, dinner parties, elaborate cheese boards and drinking wine with my husband.

 I founded Kate Uncorked, LLC in 2014 after graduating from Ballymaloe Cookery School's 12 Week Certificate Course.
 Ballymaloe is a farm to fork focused program situated on a 100-acre organic farm in Co.
 Cork, Ireland.

 Since then, I have spent the last three years immersing myself in the food industry through Kate Uncorked.
 My experience includes catering, events, cooking classes, in home personal chef services and recipe development.
 I also have experience working with various food allergies and special diets including celiacs, diabetes, gastroparesis, gluten free, dairy free and vegan.